As discussed in https://techdirectarchive.com/2018/12/14/get-started-with-opsworks-for-chef-automate/

-Navigate to the Chef local Repository from the Chef Dk terminal otherwise this will not work if you are in a different directory.
-See image below and run the command.
+Nevertheless, Navigate to the Chef local Repository from the Chef Dk terminal otherwise this will not work if you are in a different directory.
+Therefore, See the image below and run the command.
 See screenshoot below for the Repo content.

 Step 3: Upload this cookbook to Chef Server

-This is difference on how it works on Linux than on Windows.
+Consequently, This is different from how it works on Linux than on Windows.

 See link: https://docs.aws.amazon.com/opsworks/latest/userguide/opscm-starterkit.html

-For Windows: Ensure the Execution Policy in PowerShell is set to RemoteSigned.
-The execution policy ensures you can load configuration files and determine which script if any must be digitally signed.
+Nonetheless, For Windows, Ensure the Execution Policy in PowerShell is set to RemoteSigned.
+Similarly, The execution policy ensures you can load configuration files and determine which script, if any, must be digitally signed.
 See the image below on how to set the execution policy to RemoteSigned.

 This simply restricts us from running unsigned PowerShell scripts downloaded from the Internet.

-Otherwise, you wouldn’t be able upload your cookbooks.
-Verify if this is installed, by running the command below in the console
+Otherwise, you wouldn’t be able to upload your cookbooks.
+Moreover, Verify if this is installed by running the command below in the console.

 Next run the command below to add the SSL Cert file.